horseshoe7/HSKenBurnsView/README.md

 * I cheated a bit and disallow adding subviews.
 Please add subviews to a common superview.
 * Not tested with images from the Assets Library.
 Borrowed old functioning code from somewhere else.
 * Haven't profiled yet, so don't know how efficient this all is.
+* something weird happens with the beginning of an animation from time to time.  like it 'jumps'  have to investigate.
 * doesn't deal with Errors yet very well.
 Have to add this in the error blocks.
 * Isn't yet a CocoaPod :-(